Tebay services

 Parking Prices

-First 3 hours free for all vehicles, after which cars must pay £12 and caravans, motorhomes and HGVs £18 with a £3 food voucher.
+First 3 hours free for all vehicles, after which cars must pay £13 and caravans, motorhomes and HGVs £22 which includes a £6 meal voucher.

-Prices can be paid for in the farm shop or kitchen, with instructions in each car park.
+Prices can be paid for in the Quick Kitchen, with instructions in each car park.

 The fees are enforced by Westmorland Limited.